 - Sweating, fever, and/or chills

 - Stomach pain

-People who have existing mental health concerns, including anxiety, depression, bipolar disorder, and schizophrenia, can make these conditions worse when they smoke traditional marijuana.
-Wax increases the negative symptoms associated with these mental disorders worse, more frequent, and more disruptive.
+People with existing mental health concerns, including anxiety, depression, bipolar disorder, and schizophrenia, can worsen these conditions when they smoke traditional marijuana.
+Wax makes the negative symptoms of these mental disorders worse, more frequently, and more disruptive.

 Dabs Drug Addiction

 Signs that an individual may have a cannabis use disorder include the following: